Skip to Main Content

 How to get a $300,000 mortgage

-When filling your mortgage application out, you’ll want to have some financial details on hand, including your income, estimated credit score, homebuying budget, and info regarding your assets and savings.
+When filling out your mortgage application, you’ll want to have some financial details on hand, including your income, estimated credit score, homebuying budget, and info regarding your assets and savings.
+Here’s how to get a mortgage:

-1. Estimate your homebuying budget.
-Take a look at your finances, including your earnings, debts, and monthly expenses, and determine what you can afford in terms of home price, down payment, and monthly payments.
-A good mortgage affordability calculator can help you here.
+1. Estimate your homebuying budget: Take a look at your finances, including your earnings, debts, and monthly expenses, and determine what you can afford in terms of home price, down payment, and monthly payments.
+A mortgage affordability calculator can help you set a budget.

-3. Get pre-approved.
-Always get pre-approved for a mortgage before searching for a home.
+3. Get pre-approved: It helps to get pre-approved for a mortgage before searching for a home.
 A pre-approval letter can give you a good price range to shop in, as well as give sellers more confidence in your offers.

-5. Find and make an offer on a home.
-When you find that dream home, be sure to include your pre-approval letter in your offer, and work with an experienced real estate agent to get the best deal.
+5. Find and make an offer on a home: When you find a home you want to buy, be sure to include your pre-approval letter in your offer, and work with an experienced real estate agent to get the best deal.

-6. Complete the full mortgage application.
-After your offer has been accepted, fill out your lender’s full mortgage application and submit the documentation they require.
-This usually includes things like tax returns, bank statements, pay stubs, and more.
+6. Complete the full mortgage application: After your offer has been accepted, fill out your lender’s full mortgage application and submit the documentation it requires.
+This usually includes tax returns, bank statements, pay stubs, and more.
 You will also need to agree to a credit check.

-7. Await approval.
-Your loan will then go into underwriting, which is when your lender verifies your income, savings, and other assets and makes sure you can repay the loan.
-The lender will also order an appraisal to gauge your home’s value (and make sure it’s worth the money you’re requesting to borrow for it).
+7. Await approval: Your loan will then go into underwriting, which is when your lender verifies your income, savings, and other assets and makes sure you can repay the loan.
+The lender will also order an appraisal to gauge the home’s value (and make sure it’s worth the money you’re requesting to borrow for it).

-9. Close on your loan.
-When closing day rolls around, you’ll attend your appointment, sign the required paperwork, and pay for your down payment and closing costs (usually via cashier’s check or wire transfer).
+9. Close on your loan: When closing day rolls around, you’ll attend your appointment, sign the required paperwork, and submit your down payment and closing costs (usually via cashier’s check or wire transfer).

 Meet the expert: